-- The institution's programs meet the eligibility criteria as defined by federal, provincial and territorial legislation with respect to post-secondary education. - The institution be capable of appropriate administration of the student loan program and be accountable for this administration. - The institutions provide students with adequate consumer protection and information upon which to make an informed choice about their post-secondary options.
+- The institution be capable of appropriate administration of the student loan program and be accountable for this administration. - The institutions provide students with adequate consumer protection and information upon which to make an informed choice about their post-secondary options.
 Designated educational institutions are expected to focus on student success, improve ways to retain students and ensure students improve their overall employability so they are able to repay their loans. - That the level of financial risk of designated institutions is monitored and addressed.